close

 Key facts about Swiss health insurance

-Swiss health insurance is designed to provide a basic level of cover to every person in Switzerland.
-Although it is private, insurance costs are capped and regulated by the Swiss government.
-The cost of premiums varies between providers, but some can give greater flexibility and benefits than others.
-The most basic form of insurance is designed to provide an essential level of care that can be accessed at the same price by everyone, regardless of age, gender, race or previous health conditions.
+Premiums vary between providers, but some can give greater flexibility and better benefits than others.
+The most basic form of insurance is designed to provide an essential standard of care that can be accessed by everyone, regardless of age, gender, race or previous health conditions.

 Who needs to take out Swiss health insurance?